johnnymast/mysql_websocket_chat/CHANELOG.md

 This update will fix some small things to make the package more easy to use overall.
 It will also make the whole footprint of the package smaller.

+ - Removed the dependency on jQuery because its slowly dieing.
+Fixing #9
  - Updated LICENSE.md to reflect the copyright of 2018, fixing #11
  - Updated the javascript code to ES2015, fixing #13
  - Closed issue to add .gitignore.
 We already had it.
 Closed and ignored #16